joel-1080p/auctions_today/README.md

 - In `config.py` change `gmail_username` and `gmail_pw` to change the email it's going to be sending from.
 - Run `govDeals.py` to get all of the acutions ending that day.

+NOTE : Set up app passwords for this to work with Gmail.

 ## How I Use It
 I have this script runnig daily at 5 AM using Windows Task Scheduler.